 Press Release – Trade Me Limited

-Gifts that missed the mark land on Trade Me
+Gifts that keep on giving hit Trade Me

 2. Don’t sell handmade items, especially if your name is carved, embroidered or etched on the side.

 3. Only sell brand new items, and keep the packaging as intact as possible.